TimKrause2/SignalViewLV2/README.md

 ## User Interaction

 To adjust the level limits use the scroll wheel on the mouse while hovering over the spectrum.
-To adjust the frequency limit press the left mouse button and move the mouse left or right.
+To adjust the frequency limit while using the linear scale press the left mouse button and move the mouse left or right.
+The frequency limit for the logarithmic scale is fixed at the Nyquist frequency.
 To toggle between logarithmic scale and linear scale click the right mouse button.

 ## Building